-There are different types of gifts in Wills.
-Some of the most common ones we receive are:
+There are different types of gifts in wills.
+Some of the most common ones we deal with are:

 Residuary gifts - A share, or sometimes all, of an estate after all the other payments have been made.